Project Award Amount $40,000 - Revised after August 28th 2025 Call for Applications

 Academic Senate (Spring and Fall Cycles)

-Academic Senate funding has a broad scope: it can support eligible junior or senior faculty who are experiencing a hardship due to significant caregiving responsibilities involving family members, from children to partners to elders.
+Academic Senate funding has a broad scope: it can support eligible junior or senior faculty who are experiencing a hardship due to significant caregiving responsibilities involving family members.

 The Academic Senate can only support faculty members (including appointees to the Professional Research Series and Librarian Series) and cannot fund the Specialist series.

+CTSI Pilot Awards (funded by the NIH NCATS U54 Award) provides funding in Spring Cycles ONLY.
 Early Career Faculty in the Schools of Dentistry, Nursing, Pharmacy and faculty with degrees other than an MD or DO in the School of Medicine who have a demonstrated commitment to clinical and translational research and high potential for academic success can apply.
-The general CTSI Pilots funding can support studies that include animals or primary tissues derived from animals, assuming that the research advances science along the translational spectrum.
+The general CTSI Pilots funding can support studies that include animals or primary tissues derived from animals, assuming the research advances science along the translational spectrum.
 The proposed research must be clearly justified as being on the path to potential use in humans.
 In compliance with funder requirements, CTSI cannot fund any international projects or expenses; projects where there may be foreign co-authorship will require additional approval prior to release of funds.
+Projects that involve human or animal subjects will require (IRB/IACUC approval letters), evidence of human studies training (if applicable), and supplemental documentation for and NIH Prior Approval for timely release of project funds.

 Criteria for Review

 Applications that meet the basic criteria for a faculty with significant caregiving needs will be assigned by default to the Career Development Review Committee.
-Each application will be reviewed for scientific merit and for caregiving burden and resulting hardship:
+Each application will be reviewed for scientific merit and for the impact of caregiving burden.

 The proposal will be evaluated based on the following questions: click here to view the review form for this grant mechanism.